Crispy, juicy, delicious fried shrimp seasoned to perfection. The perfect appetizer for birthday and cocktail parties.

 - What is egg wash?
 Egg wash is an adhesive/gluing agent that helps breading, such as flour, cornmeal, and breadcrumbs, better stick/adhere to the meat.

 - What is it made of?
-Egg wash is typically made of eggs and milk or water.
+Egg wash is typically made of eggs and milk.
 But people also combine the eggs with other things, such as hot sauce, pickle juice, or buttermilk, to help tenderize or add flavor to the meat.

 - When and how do you use it?
 You basically dip and fully submerge the meat in it, then you dredge your meat in whatever you’re coating it with.
 This egg wash makes the breading hold to the meat better during frying.